What is depression?

 An early diagnosis and response to treatment, mild symptoms, sticking to the treatment plan, having a good support network and previously good health are all associated with better outcomes.

-Depression is a chronic condition that can recur.
+This is a chronic condition that can recur.
 The recurrence rates after the first, second and third episodes are 50, 70 and 90 percent, respectively.
 Bipolar disorder may also eventually develop in 5-10 percent of people diagnosed with depression.

 How is depression prevented?